satori-com/satori-video-sdk-cpp/docs/tasks.md

 ## Record video

 ### Record a video stream to a file
+Record a video stream, optionally with time and frame limits.

 Given the following:
 * endpoint: `xxxxxxx.api.satori.com`
 * appkey: `00112233445566778899AABBCCDDEEFF`